 Investigators initially believed Hughes drowned while trying to rescue her 2-year-old daughter from a swimming pool.

 But in 2011, a woman who had been 12 years old at the time of Hughes’ death told investigators the drowning had been staged.
 She said during a pretrial hearing that Hughes kissed her daughter goodbye and reassured another child that she would return from the dead.

 The woman, whom The Associated Press isn’t identifying because she says she is a victim of sexual assault, has said Perez and Hughes told her to wait with Hughes’ daughter.
 She said she heard a splash and a scream, and that Perez’s forearms were wet and he was out of breath.
-He told her to wait 20 minutes before going to the pool and getting into it with the toddler.

 The woman also said he told her to then call the police and tell investigators Hughes fell and hit her head while trying to rescue her daughter.